Persuasion with Ambiguous Receiver Preferences

 \subsection{Maxmin Persuasion as an MPC Game}

 Equivalence of the maxmin persuasion problem in Equation (\ref{eq:gen}) and the MPC game specified above rests on two results.
-The first (Lemma \ref{lm:saddle} in Appendix A) is that Nash equilibrium strategies for Sender in the MPC game are equivalent to optimal posterior distributions in the sequential-move game implied by Sender's maxmin preferences.
-This result follows from a minimax theorem by Ky Fan \citep{F1953}, which shows that Sender's maxmin and minmax utilities are equal, and therefore equal to the utility from the MPC game.
+The first (Lemma \ref{lm:saddle} in Appendix \hyperref[subsec:a1]{A1}) is that Nash equilibrium strategies for Sender in the MPC game are equivalent to optimal posterior distributions in the sequential-move game implied by Sender's maxmin preferences.
+This result follows from a minimax theorem in \citet{F1953}, which shows that Sender's maxmin and minmax utilities are equal, and therefore equal to the utility from the MPC game.